filecoin-project/specs/src/algorithms/crypto/randomness.md

 Currently, we distinguish the following entropy needs in the Filecoin protocol (this list is not exhaustive):

 - TicketProduction: requires MinerIDAddress
-- ElectionPoStChallengeSeed: requires current epoch and MinerIDAddress -- epoch is already mixed in from ticket drawing so in practice is the same as just adding MinerIDAddress as entropy
+- ElectionProofProduction: requires current epoch and MinerIDAddress -- epoch is already mixed in from ticket drawing so in practice is the same as just adding MinerIDAddress as entropy
+- WinningPoStChallengeSeed: requires MinerIDAddress
 - WindowedPoStChallengeSeed: requires MinerIDAddress
+- WindowedPoStDeadlineAssignment: TODO @jake
 - SealRandomness: requires MinerIDAddress
 - InteractiveSealChallengeSeed: requires MinerIDAddress